fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/02_c_some_examples.md

 In other words, the best mass $\batterymass^{★}$ is the minimum mass that satisfies the capacity constraint, searching over all the implementation possibilities, here described by the index $k$.
-The graph of the function $\ftor$ has a shape similar to the one pictured in~\figref{Finite-number-of-1}.
+The graph of the function 𝗁 has a shape similar to the one pictured in~\figref{Finite-number-of-1}.
 Note that the graph is discontinuous;
-in this framework, there is no continuity constraint on $\ftor$.
+in this framework, there is no continuity constraint on 𝗁.
 \end{example}

 \begin{figure}